Bibb deputies investigating after robbery at Circle K in Macon

 In a press release, they say it happened around 11 p.m. on Tuesday.

-It was reported that one male entered the Circle K and pulled out a gun.
-He demanded money from the store clerk, and after taking the money they ran from the store on foot.
+It was reported that one man entered the Circle K and pulled out a gun.
+He demanded money from the store clerk, and after taking the money they ran from the store.

 No one was injured during the robbery.